binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **Architecture**

 The Monitor stores one-to-many policy files, each of which is specific to a single client and contains `USE` directives and commands.
-It's recommended policy is to take copies of the client utilities such as the hashing programme `sha1sum`, `find` and others that are used extensively during the integrity scans, and copy them to the Monitor to take benchmark hashes.
+Its recommended policy is to take copies of the client utilities such as the hashing programme `sha1sum`, `find` and others that are used extensively during the integrity scans, and copy them to the Monitor to take benchmark hashes.
 Subsequent runs will do the same to compare with the initial hashes stored before the client utilities are trusted.

 **Features in a nut-shell**